International Trade and Business Law Review

 Submissions

-The ITBLR will publish articles of up to 10,000 words in length.
-There is no prescribed number of articles for each issue of the ITBLR.
-All submissions should be made by email in double spaced 12 point Times font.
+The ITBLR publishes articles of up to 12,000 words in length including footnotes.
+It also publishes book reviews and review essays of up to 10,000 words including footnotes.
 An Abstract of approximately 200 words should be submitted on a separate page.
 Submissions for publication are welcomed at any time during the year.
 All submissions and correspondence should be sent to:

 ITBLR@curtin.edu.au